-What Are Breadcrumbs & Why Do They Matter for SEO?
+What Are Breadcrumbs & Why Do They Matter For SEO?

-Breadcrumbs are a navigational feature for your website, and they can have an awesome impact on SEO and user experience.
+Breadcrumbs are a navigational feature for your website, and they can greatly impact SEO and user experience.

-There’s still a ton of websites that don’t implement breadcrumbs – which is a huge mistake, not just because they impact SEO but also because they are pretty easy to implement.
+Many websites still don’t implement breadcrumbs, which is a huge mistake.
+Not only do breadcrumbs impact SEO, but they are also pretty easy to implement.

-Here’s what you need to know about what breadcrumbs are, how they impact SEO, and common mistakes to avoid.
+Here’s what you need to know about breadcrumbs, how they impact SEO, and common mistakes to avoid.

-What Are Breadcrumbs in SEO?
+What Are Breadcrumbs In SEO?

-Breadcrumbs are website links that allow users to track where they are on a website and how far they are from the homepage.
+Breadcrumbs are automated internal links that allow users to track their location on a website and their distance from the homepage.

 You’ll usually find them at the top of a website or just under the navigation bar.

 Just like internal links, they help keep users on a website and help them find the information they are looking for.
+If they feel disoriented, they can use breadcrumbs links to go one level up and continue their journey on the website rather than clicking a browser’s back button.

-Here’s an example of breadcrumbs from DHL’s website:
+Here’s an example of breadcrumbs from eBay’s website:

 It shows exactly what categories I clicked on to land on the page I am viewing.